avalyn-project/avalyn_docs/avalyn_assistant/commands.md

 - - -

 ## Current Avalyn Discord Commands.
+- As the title suggests, these commands are only for the moderation, organization, and overall maintenance of your Discord servers, channels, and users!

 `/ban [User]` This cammand allows you to ban a specified user from your server(s).

 `/kick [User]` This cammand allows you to kick a specified user from your server(s).